Niki404-Cyber/niki-tools/README.md

 ./FBA FRGT
 ```

-# Note: (This Tools Are Paid, So You Need Permission To Use niki-tools Tools Enjoy)
+# Note: (This Tools Are Paid, So You Need Permission first buy, than Use niki-tools Tools.)